ly3ly/ninja/README.md

 # <img src="./imgs/logo.svg" width=30 height=30/> Ninja - fasten your iteration boost

-(To be improved) An auxiliary tool that can automatically generate interface `contract test cases`, reducing the amount of coding for developers, improving code quality, and helping to accelerate product iterations
+ An auxiliary tool that can automatically generate interface `contract test cases`, reducing the amount of coding for developers, improving code quality, and helping to accelerate product iterations

 ## Scrum management